geoelements/gns/README.md

   * `Sand`
   * `SandRamps`

 Download the dataset from [DesignSafe DataDepot](https://doi.org/10.17603/ds2-0phb-dg64).
-If you are using this dataset please cite
+If you are using this dataset please cite [Vantassel and Kumar., 2022](https://github.com/geoelements/gns#dataset)

 ## Building environment on TACC LS6 and Frontera